 What a character.
 What a monologue.

-Shakespeare didn’t write an unequal role for Hamlet’s partner.
-From the language alone you can decipher how incredibly intelligent Ophelia is.
-In terms of dialogue, Ophelia is one of the few characters, perhaps the only, that can match Hamlet for wit and smarts.
-She keeps pace with Hamlet language throughout the entire ‘nunnery scene’ until Hamlet, when out of argument, resorts to inferences that she is a whore, dismissing her and all women in an incredibly demeaning and humiliating way.
+Shakespeare didn’t write an inferior role for Hamlet’s female counterpart.
+From the language alone you can decipher how incredibly intelligent she is.
+In terms of dialogue, Ophelia is one of the few characters, perhaps the only one, that can match Hamlet in wit and smarts.
+She keeps pace with Hamlet’s language throughout the entire ‘nunnery scene’ until Hamlet, when he runs out of argument, resorts to inferences that she is a whore, dismissing her and all women in an incredibly demeaning and humiliating way.

-At the centre of the story of Hamlet and Ophelia, is a woman and her incredibly troubled boyfriend who are, or were once, deeply in love.
+At the centre of the story of Hamlet and Ophelia, are two people who are, or were once, deeply in love.
 Ophelia is a true victim in this tragedy.
-Her father is murdered by the man she loves, the same man that she was forced to break up with, and her brother will also eventually be killed… Despite all this, the role of the actor is not to play the victim!
+Her father is murdered by the man she loves—the same man that she was forced to break up with—and her brother will also eventually be killed… Despite all this, the role of the actor is not to play the victim!
 Remember that even after the ‘nunnery scene’, her first thought is Hamlet; “O, what a noble mind is here o’erthrown”.
-She truly loved him and grieves the the loss, of him and his once great mind.
-Her strength is in her loyalty to both her father and Hamlet, and for that she loses all.
-I would argue that her drowning was not an accident but her final choice: the only perceived escape from the tragedies of circumstance that surround her.
+She truly loves him and grieves the loss of him and his once great mind.
+Her strength is in her loyalty to both her father and to Hamlet, and for that she loses all.
+Her drowning was not an accident, but her final choice: the only perceived escape from the tragedies of circumstance that surround her.

 More Hamlet Monologues